SOPRON – A MAGICAL HUNGARIAN TOWN

 The Church of the Assumption in the main square is nicknamed the Goat Church.
 It got its name because local stories say a goat herder uncovered a treasure on the site and you will see on the Holy Trinity Column a goat being hugged by an angel.
 A gothic church the interior is mainly Baroque with a stunning red marble pulpit.
 The church is decorated with fading frescos and animal stone carvings representing human’s deadly sins.

-The main landmark in Sopron is the Tűztorony or Fire Tower that stands 58 m high.
+The main landmark in Sopron, and the de facto symbol of the city is the Tűztorony or Fire Tower that stands 58 m high.
 Watchmen used to stand on the balcony to warn the people of encroaching fires and potential enemies.
 The watchmen were also known for their musical prowess and were often a feature of weddings and celebrations taking place in the center of town.
 The tower itself stands on Roman foundations and consists of several architectural styles including a baroque crest placed on top in 1676.

 Scarbantia Roman Ruins